pryoritymusic/webpagetest-blog/src/posts/vscode.md

 4.1 Press F5 to trigger the debugger.
 This opens one more VS Code window where our command has been registered.

-4.2 Open the Command Palette (⇧⌘P) and start typing WebPageTest.
+4.2 Open the Command Palette (⇧⌘P) and start typing "WebPageTest".

 ![](https://res.cloudinary.com/psaulitis/image/upload/v1626961439/vscode-run.png)

-4.3 Run the command, and if you had not entered the URL before in the settings.json you get an option to enter it (the final call which we were talking about earlier).
+4.3 Run the command, and if you had not entered the URL before in the `settings.json` you get an option to enter it (the final call which we were talking about earlier).
 Once the test is submitted following response is displayed:

 ![](https://res.cloudinary.com/psaulitis/image/upload/v1626961439/vscode-running.png)